If you’ve been reading my posts about Liechtenstein, you’ll already know I fell hard for this miniature country.

 Alternatively, a lot of people decide to hire a car and drive around Liechtenstein and its surrounding countries.
 To rent a car for a week from Zurich, you’ll be looking at around 25 CHF a day, and you’ll need to carry an International Driving Permit if you don’t have a license that’s in German.
-I usually head to Skyscanner to search for deals on car rentals.
+I usually head to Kiwi to search for deals on car rentals.

 The Cost of Food in Liechtenstein

 Food was pretty pricey in Liechtenstein, and you’ll be looking at spending around 60-70 CHF a day if you plan on eating in restaurants.